 My vegetable garden is quite stony, having once been a concrete floor for a large shed.
 Therefore, long carrots do not grow well.
-I grow Carrot Short and Sweet (image on left)) in containers or in a wooden raised bed which is only just off the floor.
+I grow Carrot Short and Sweet (pictured) in containers or in a wooden raised bed which is only just off the floor.
 The 10cm long carrots are deliciously sweet, with a real carroty flavour.
 If you have deep, stone-free soil, try Carrot Resistafly, not only resistant to carrot root fly, but you can be assured of a decent crop harvesting right into winter.

 5. Cucumber Mini Muncher

 This Mini Muncher is an outdoor growing sister to the ever popular, indoor growing Mini Munch.
 Prolific crops of 8cm long, lunch-box type cucumbers, on a plant that will climb if given support or scramble over a container.

 No English garden is complete without them.
 I grow them at the back of my flower border against the fence where they make a hedge of leaves and pretty coloured flowers in summer.
 I always sow indoors in May, using a module tray.
 They are so quick to grow, they are usually up within a week and ready to plant out in 2 weeks.
 I normally plant out early June, when risk of frost, or even cold wind, has passed.
 I grow the red flowered runner bean, Firestorm (pictured) and white flowered, Stardust, as they are self-fertile and really productive with bunches of beans to pick.